 Here are the top reasons why I failed to get a good spring and what I did to correct it:

-1) I did not know when the starter is ripe enough.
+1) I didn’t know when the starter is ripe enough.

 Different starters behave in different ways.
 Young ones tend to be more unpredictable.
 Old and ancient ones are resilient and are low maintenance.
 I had to note down how long before they become bubbly, how often they needed to be fed, etc. Now I know my ancient starter can go without feeding even for a month or more.
 To wake them up, one feeding is enough.
 After 12-18 hours, I get a positive float test.

-Float test gives me confidence that it’s ripe enough and awake (see right photo below).
+Float test gives me confidence that it’s ripe enough and awake to mix and form into a dough (see right photo below).

 Never fails to spring when I do all these steps.

 If your sourdough remains livid as a mummy, compare your process with my list above and see where you could have erred.
 Good luck and enjoy the process.
-The high from baking always comes from rising from our lows.
+The highs from baking always come from rising from our lows.
 There’s no fun when you don’t get the burnt marks or bleeding egos from baking sourdough bread. 🙂